 - Expanding the charitable deduction increases charitable giving.

-Expanding the charitable deduction to non-itemizers erases that $13.1 billion deficit caused by other tax proposals and produces a net gain in total giving of up to $4.8 billion.
+Expanding the charitable deduction to non-itemizers erases that $13.1 billion deficit caused by other tax proposals and produces a net gain in total giving of up to $4.8 billion a year.

 - Tax incentives affect giving to religious organizations as well as other charities.